rondlite/reaction-docs/website/versioned_docs/version-v1.12.0/graphql-intro.md

 ## Install

-- Make sure you are on Reaction 1.11 and above.
+- Make sure you are on Demand.11 and above.
-- Check your current Reaction version by running: `reaction -v`
+- Check your current Demandersion by running: `reaction -v`

 > Note: The GraphQL API is an experimental, alpha prototype.
 Do **not** use for production.